Laysan rail

-The Laysan rail or Laysan crake (Zapornia palmeri) is an extinct species flightless rail endemic to the Northwest Hawaiian Island of Laysan.
+The Laysan rail or Laysan crake (Zapornia palmeri) is an extinct species of flightless rail endemic to the Northwest Hawaiian Island of Laysan.
+In Hawaiian, the common name for this species is moho, which it shares with the extinct Hawaiian Rail.
 This small island was and still is an important seabird colony, and sustained a number of endemic species, including the rail.
-It became extinct due to habitat loss by domestic rabbits, and the introduction of rats to Midway during the Second World War.
+It went extinct due to habitat loss caused by domestic rabbits and predation by rats, both of which were introduced to Midway during the Second World War.

 Taxonomy

 Its scientific name honors Henry Palmer, who collected in the Hawaiian Islands for Walter Rothschild.

 The following cladogram shows the placement of the Laysan rail among other rails, according to Slikas and colleagues, 2002: